OpenAdaptAI/OpenAdapter/README.md

 This repository supports multiple cloud backends—initially with AWS and compatibility with frontier model APIs (e.g., Anthropic, OpenAI)—making it ideal for flexible, scalable deployment in diverse automation use cases and [OpenAdapt](https://github.com/OpenAdaptAI/OpenAdapt)-agnostic implementations.

 ## ✨ Features
-- **Automated Cloud Deployment**: Rapidly deploy models on AWS EC2 or connect with Anthropic/OpenAI APIs (with integrated PII/PHI scrubbing) for remote inference.
+- **Automated Cloud Deployment**: Rapidly deploy models on AWS EC2, with plans to connect to Anthropic/OpenAI APIs (including integrated PII/PHI scrubbing).
 - **Configurable via `.env`**: Simplify setup with a customizable environment file.
 - **Cost-Efficient**: Deploy high-performance instances on demand; easily pause or stop resources to minimize costs.
-- **Compatibility with Dockerized Models or Frontier Model APIs**: OpenAdapter supports models like OmniParser and Set-of-Mark (SoM) as examples.
+- **Compatibility with Dockerized Models and Planned API Integrations**: OpenAdapter supports models like OmniParser and Set-of-Mark (SoM) as examples.
 It’s designed to plug into any project with a Dockerfile and can autogenerate one if necessary.
-It also enables seamless integration with non-containerized APIs like Anthropic’s and OpenAI’s.
+Seamless integration with non-containerized APIs like Anthropic and OpenAI is planned.

 Additional pattern references:
 - [SoM PR #19](https://github.com/microsoft/SoM/pull/19)